fairyglade/ly/readme.md

 ## Additional Information
 The name "Ly" is a tribute to the fairy from the game Rayman.
 Ly was tested by oxodao, who is some seriously awesome dude.

-## Gentoo (OpenRC) installation tip
-To avoid a console spawning on top on Ly, comment out the appropriate line from /etc/inittab (default is 2).